-Other sort methods are great for zooming in and panning around your collection of imagery.
+Other sort methods can be used for zooming in and panning around your collection of imagery.
 For example, when you choose the Closest To Center method , you will be looking at the images closest to the center of your screen.
 As you zoom in to a feature, the selection updates automatically, so you see the imagery closest to the feature.
-The Seamline method is another option that is great for moving around your imagery.
+The Seamline method is another option that's used for moving around your imagery.
 When you put your collection of imagery together, there are a couple of options for identifying seamlines.
-They can be based on the footprints of the imagery or even the features within the imagery.
+They can be based on the footprints of the imagery or the features within the imagery.
 However it is set up, when you choose this option, it generates the seamlines, ranks your images based on the distance to those seamlines, and chooses the closet imagery.
 The result is a smooth transition from one image to the next.

 A great deal of high-resolution imagery is taken from a viewing angle that is not directly overhead.
-There are advantages to this in that it allows you to measure the heights of buildings based on their shadows, creating a more natural-looking image.
-You can see the sides of buildings rather than just the roofs.
+There are advantages to this and one is that it allows you to measure the heights of buildings based on their shadows, creating a more natural-looking image.
+You can also see the sides of buildings rather than just the roofs.
 The drawback is that all of the angles are different, which can be disorienting as you pan from one image to another.
 Choose the Closest To Nadir method to select the imagery closest to being viewed from directly overhead.
 Assuming that all of your imagery is oblique, you end up with a less abrupt transition from one scene to the next if you have a lot of tall features, because the viewing angles will be fairly close together.

 Use specific attributes via the By Attribute method to select imagery with minimal cloud cover or that was taken near a certain time.
 You can then use the Lock Raster method to display only the images you select.
-These methods have the same effect as using the selection tools of the same name.
+These methods have the same effect as using the selection tools of the same names.